AuReMe/mpwt/README.rst

 Also, if there is an error in pathologic.log, it will be shown after **=== Error in Pathologic.log ===**.

 There is a `Pathway Tools forum <https://ask.pathwaytools.com/questions/>`__ where you can find informations on Pathway Tools errors.

-You can also ignore PathoLogic errors by using the argument ``--ignore-error/ignore_error``.
-This option will ignore error and continue the mpwt workflow on the successful PathoLogic build.

 Output
 ~~~~~~